IQUXAe/Quikx_chat/PRIVACY.md

 - **Matrix homeservers**: For messaging (your choice)
 - **UnifiedPush distributors**: For notifications (optional)
 - **Translation services**: For message translation (optional, when enabled)
+  - MyMemory API: Sends message text for translation
+  - Translation is opt-in and can be disabled in settings
+  - Translations are cached locally to minimize API requests

 ## Open Source